DworkinLab/Experimental_Evolution_Sequence_Repo/Analysis_after_BAM.md

  The positions that are found in both the model output and with a significant selection coefficient are first found, then checked if they are present within the 500 bp window from FST.

- Ends with a number of positons for each chromosome: have this for keeping the mean p-value from selcoef and model as well as less signifciant (max) p-value.
+ Ends with a number of positons for each chromosome and for a full chromosome candidate positons [found here](https://github.com/PaulKnoops/Experimental_Evolution_Sequence_Repo/tree/master/Data/Positions): have this for less signifciant (max) p-value (used for both selcoef and model) as well as for the mean p.
+The overlap with max_p and mean_p is shown below: went with the more stringent method (maxP) for candidate positions.
+Can combine the chromosomal meanP.csv files to create all candidates with mean P values.

  ```
  Number of positions